 As of January 1, there have been some changes made in Chinese adoptions.
 On December 5, 2014, the CCCWA (China Center for Children’s Welfare and Adoption) issued a statement outlining the new rules.
-There are a couple of changes which could make it easier to adopt from China and another change which makes it easier to manage the post-placement reports after you come home with your child.
+There are a couple of changes that could make it easier to adopt from China and another change that makes it easier to manage the post-placement reports after you come home with your child.

-While many of China’s stringent requirements are still in place, such as a BMI less than 40, no depression, no blindness, no missing limbs or facial deformities, others have been relaxed.
-First off, the limit of 5 children in the home in order to adopt has been removed.
+While many of China’s stringent requirements are still in place, such as a BMI less than 40, no depression, no blindness, no missing limbs, or facial deformities, others have been relaxed.
+First off, the limit of 5 children in the home to adopt has been removed.
 For those of us with large families, this is good news.
 Age limits have also been changed.
 Instead of having an upper age limit, now the younger parent must be no more than 50 years older than the child they are adopting.
-Income is another area which makes it difficult for families to qualify for China.
+Income is another area that makes it difficult for families to qualify for China.
 While China still has the $10,000 per family member rule, there is a little leeway now.
 If a family does not meet the income requirements, yet they can prove they live above the local standard of living, that income will be acceptable.

 Other changes involve post-placement reports.
 Previously, reports were required up to five years post-placement and had to be written by a social worker.
 With the new changes, reports are required at 6 months, 1 year, 2 years, 3 years, 4 years, and 5 years, with a social worker only writing the first three.
-Parents will be allowed to write the last three reports, saving all of us a bundle of money on fees to our homestudy agency.
-(I have to admit I cheered when I heard about this one, since we have a 3 year post-placement report coming up in the next couple of months and I wasn’t looking forward to writing the check.)
+Parents will be allowed to write the last three reports, saving all of us a bundle of money on fees to our home study agency.
+(I have to admit I cheered when I heard about this one since we have a 3-year post-placement report coming up in the next couple of months and I wasn’t looking forward to writing the check.)